Welcome to Intercultural Affairs

 and perspectives are appreciated and welcomed in these conversations.

-The Intercultural Conference is an annual 2-day conference hosted by the Department
+The Intercultural Conference is an annual 1-day conference hosted by the Department

 of Intercultural Affairs at Western Carolina University that is open to students (WCU

-and colleges/universities), faculty, staff, and community members.
-Originally known
+and other colleges/universities), faculty, staff, and community members.
+Originally

-as the Women’s Leadership Conference, the Intercultural Conference will now have changing
+known as the Women’s Leadership Conference, the Intercultural Conference will now

-themes each year, in order to explore and celebrate diversity and inclusion.
+have yearly rotating themes in order to explore and celebrate diversity and inclusion.